2024-08-05

 Objectives

-Within IAG Sub-Commission 2.1 “Land, Marine and Airborne Gravimetry” the realization of the International Gravity Reference Frame (IGRF) will be initiated.
-The IGRF is the realization of the International Gravity Reference System (IGRS).
-The IGRS is defined by the observation of the instantaneous acceleration of free fall, the traceability of these observations to the International System of Units (SI), and a set of conventional corrections for the time independent components of gravity effects.
-The IGRF as the realization of the IGRS is based on observations with absolute gravimeters (AG) which are monitored at reference stations and during comparisons.
-The IGRF further defines a set of conventional models for the correction of temporal gravity changes.
-Finally, the IGRF demands a compatible infrastructure accessible to end-users.
+• Within IAG Sub-Commission 2.1 “Terrestrial gravimetry for the needs of geosciences and metrology” the realization of the International Terrestrial Gravity Reference Frame (ITGRF) will be continued.
+The ITGRF is the realization of the International Terrestrial Gravity Reference System (ITGRS).
+According to IAG Resolution No. 1 of 2023, the ITGRS is defined by the observation of the instantaneous acceleration of free fall, the traceability of these observations to the International Systemof Units (SI), and a set of conventional corrections for the time independent components of gravity effects.
+The ITGRF as the realization of the ITGRS is based on observations with absolute gravimeters (AG) which are monitored at reference stations, and during comparisons.
+The ITGRF further recommends a set of conventional models for the correction of temporal gravity changes.
+Finally, the ITGRF demands a compatible infrastructure accessible to end-users, as expressed by IAG Resolution No. 4 of 2019.

-The absolute gravity database “AGrav” which already is a fixed part of the BGI (International Gravimetric Bureau) services is proposed to serve as a central inventory to document all IGRF stations and related AG observations.
+• The absolute gravity database “AGrav” which is a permanent component of the International Gravimetric Bureau (BGI) services will be developed to a central inventory to document all ITGRF stations and related AG observations.

-A close cooperation with the International Geodynamics and Earth Tide Service (IGETS) supports the continuous monitoring at the gravity reference stations.
+• A close cooperation with the International Geodynamics and Earth Tide Service (IGETS) supports the continuous monitoring at the gravity reference stations.
+The collaboration with the Working Group on Gravimetry of the Consultative Committee on Mass and Related Quantities (CCM-WGG) at BIPM establishes a link to metrology and supports the traceability of the AG observations.

 Members